-There are two ways that most entrepreneurs start and grow their businesses.
-One way is to write a plan, apply for a small business loan, and open your doors.
-The other is to write a plan (maybe) and just open your doors.
+There are two ways entrepreneurs tackle the how to get a small business loan question.
+One way is to write a plan and apply for the loan.
+The other is to just open your doors.
 No loan required.

 Well, not that easily.
-You’ll still need cash of course; you’ll just be using your own.
+Your startup still needs cash of course; you just use your own.
 Unless you apply for a small business loan.
 Getting approved for a loan could make things easier.

 The popularity of small business loans for startups are now commonplace and beneficial in many ways.
 They can provide a financial cushion, help to bridge payroll cost, meet equipment or product expenditures, and other overall business expenses.